OpenToAllCTF/OTA-Challenge-Bot/README.md

 First toggle the switch labelled "Enable Events", then use the picker to select at least the events below.
-They are probably all that you will need, but it's fine to select all of the event subscriptions here just to be on the safe side.
+They are probably all that you will need, but it's fine to select all of the event subscriptions here if you want to be on the simple side.

 ```
 app_mention